I’m not sure what I intend for this picture to indicate:

-Another nootropic compound linked to dopamine & norepinephrine, Phosphatidylserine (PS) is a key component to brain cell membrane health, commonly associated with memory & long-term neuroprotection.
+Another nootropic compound linked to dopamine and norepinephrine, Phosphatidylserine (PS) is a key component to brain cell membrane health, commonly associated with memory and long-term neuroprotection.
 In fact, this is one of the few nootropics recognized by the FDA for its awesomeness, a rare event in the realm of cognitive enhancers.

 TAKE NOTE: Not all PS is the same.
 Most PS supplements opt for the soy-derived stuff, but I prefer the sunflower extracted PS, due to soy’s negative association with ADHD.
 More on Phosphatidylserine.

 Fish oil supplements don’t outright qualify as nootropics, given their equivocal status as “cognitive enhancers.”
 Yet, their status as brain healthy nutrition is inarguable, given the importance of omega-3 fatties (DHA and EPA) to brain development and health–and, consequently, cognition.

 While I don’t view fish oil as the ultimate solution to attention deficit disorders, one review of several studies found Omega-3 to have a “small but significant effect in improving ADHD”–which seems worth the typically cheap price of fish oil supplements.

 When it comes to ADHD therapy, EPA is more important to DHA, which is why you need to look for Omega-3 supplements that hold a higher ratio of EPA to DHA.
 Additionally, stacking fish oil with phosphatidylserine may help increase absorption of the former into the brain.
 A double-whammy against ADHD iffen you ask me.